AnikModak/Commutr/README.md

 ---

 <p align="center">
-  <strong>CommuteR - Making Public Transport Intelligent, Accessible, and Affordable for Every Indian</strong>
+  <strong>Commutr - Making Public Transport Intelligent, Accessible, and Affordable for Every Indian</strong>
 </p>

 <p align="center">
-  Built with ❤️ for Bharat's Commuters
+  Built with ❤️ for the commuters of Bharat
 </p>